-Incorporated in the Spring of 1871, the Monmouth Beach Association is largely credited with developing the borough known today.
+The Monmouth Beach Association is largely credited with developing the borough known today.
 It incorporated in 1871 — making Monmouth Beach unofficially 150 years old.

-The group’s associates — 22 wealthy East Coast wealthy types — included George Robeson (then U.S. Navy Secretary under President Grant), David A. Depue (Chief Justice of the N.J.
+The group’s associates — 18 wealthy East Coast wealthy types — included George Robeson (then U.S. Navy Secretary under President Grant), David A. Depue (Chief Justice of the N.J.
 Supreme Court), Cortland Parker (an influential national Republican), Anthony Q. Keasbey (the longest serving US Attorney in NJ history), US Senator Alexander Cattell (who voted to convict President Andrew Johnson of impeachment charges in 1868) and Daniel Dodd (a prosperous banker).
 All agreed to build their own large cottages.

 This syndicate, which owned most of the land between North Long Branch and Sea Bright, sought to create a community of “uncommon exclusiveness,” according to an 1878 New York Times report, noting the location as “an aristocratic colony, with aristocratic cottages, inhabited by aristocratic people.”
 The association decreed that “no stores, saloons, liquor shops, hotels or other such annoyances were allowed.”

 Seeking to escape the hustle and bustle of neighboring Long Branch (which first emerged as a national resort when First Lady Mary Lincoln visited in August 1861, according to Entertaining a Nation), many wealthy and well-known families were lured to the quiet seashore community during those fashionable times — mostly during the summer months.
 The association had acquired the land that now encompasses Monmouth Beach from Dr. Arthur V. Conover in 1865.
 The Freehold physician had bought it from the heirs of Major Henry Wardell, the great-great grandson of the area’s first settler, Eliakim Wardell.